blucia0a/Aviso/README.md

 Running the Event Profiler
 --------------------------
-The event profiler is a little klugy, but this overview will help you to run it and massage the results into a form usable with the Aviso compiler.
+The event profiler detects events in your program and this overview will help you to run it and massage the results into a form usable with the Aviso compiler.
 When you run 'make' in the top level, you will produce AvisoProf/ap.so.  ap.so is a "pintool" that implements the Aviso event profiler.
 You will run your program inside the profiler using a representative test case.
 After you have done that, the profiler will report a list of points in the code that are events.
 To run the profiler, you should run:

 'pin -t path/to/ap.so -- path/to/your/program your programs args'

-If everything went correctly during the build, this should produce a bunch of output on stderr.
-You can put that in a file.
-Each line shows a path to a source file and a line number.
-Here's the klugy part that I am planning to fix when I have time...
-You need to run 'basename' on each line of that output and replace the colons that separate the filenames from the line numbers with spaces, instead.
-If you write a script to do this, feel free to submit it and I'll definitely add it to the project.
-That file that looks like
+By default, the output of the profiler goes to standard out.
+Instead, you can set AVISO_PROF_OUT=/path/to/a/file and have the output stored there instead.
+You should run the script in AVISO_ROOT/Scripts/parse_profile.sh with the profile file as its only argument.
+That will produce output on standard out.
+Each line of output shows a path to a source file and a line number, like

 foo.c 94
 frampton.cpp 915
 cornbluth.c 875

-is your AVISOPOINTS file.
+Put this output in a file.
+That file is your AVISOPOINTS file.
 When you compile your program, you should specify AVISOPOINTS=/that/file in your environment.
 The compiler pass will be looking for it.

 Using the Compiler and Linking
 ------------------------------